 So...
 How Safe Is North Korea Really?

-North Korea’s history and political situation is complicated and extremely strict, being that this country is under a totalitarian dictatorship.
+North Korea’s history and political situation are complicated and extremely strict, being that this country is under a totalitarian dictatorship.

-- Weather - North Korea has a combination of a continental climate and an oceanic climate, characterized by four distinct seasons.
-For the most part, North Korea has humid climate, with warm summers and cold winters, without much precipitation.
+North Korea has a combination of a continental climate and an oceanic climate, characterized by four distinct seasons.
+For the most part, North Korea has a humid climate, with warm summers and cold winters, without much precipitation.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to North Korea, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to North Korea, since it covers not only medical problems but also theft and loss of valuables.